-If you have been involved in a West Palm Beach car accident, it is in your best interest to contact our legal team.
+If you have been involved in a West Palm Beach car accident, contacting our legal team is in your best interest.
 We can review your situation and help you file a claim to recover the compensation you are entitled to.
 We understand how stressful these cases can be and will be staunch advocates who help you recover the full compensation you deserve.

 Common causes of distracted driving include the following:

 - Using a cell phone or another tech device